-This burger recipe is bursting with delicious flavor, and tastes amazing whether it’s grilled, pan fried or baked.
-I even considered eating it without condiments at all, because it was just that savory!
-Sun-dried tomatoes, lemon zest, horseradish, flat leaf parsley, garbanzo beans, and wheat berries make an unforgettable veggie burger.
-Once you put horseradish in a veggie burger mix, you’ll never want to leave it out again.
-Because…Wow, it works so well!
-Topped with arugula, vegan mayo, a healthy slice of heirloom tomatoes and some kosher dill pickles, it’s a total show stopper!!
+This chickpea burger recipe tastes amazing, whether it’s grilled, pan fried or baked.
+I even considered eating it without condiments at all, because it was just that good.
+Once you put horseradish in a homemade bean burger mix, you’ll never want to leave it out again.
+Because…wow, it works so well!
+Topped with arugula, vegan mayo, a healthy slice of heirloom tomatoes and some kosher dill pickles, it’s was showstopper.

 While the flavor for this recipe came together easily, it took more than a few tries for me to get the burger’s consistency right.
 I wanted a burger that would hold together better than the average make-your-own veggie burger.
 In the end, this recipe needs to be followed closely to achieve a burger that’s easy to flip, and stays 99% together while being eaten.

 I can’t wait for you to try it! 😀

 15.5 ounce can of garbanzo beans, drained and rinsed

 ½ tsp garlic powder